google-deepmind/mujoco/doc/computation.rst

 `HACD <https://github.com/kmammou/v-hacd>`__ library can be used outside MuJoCo to automate this process.
 Finally, all built-in collision functions can be replaced with custom callbacks.
 This can be used to incorporate a general-purpose "triangle soup" collision detector for example.
 However we do not recommend such an approach.
-Pre-processing the geometry and representing it as a union of convex geoms takes some work, but it pays off at runtime and yield both faster and more stable simulation.
+Pre-processing the geometry and representing it as a union of convex geoms takes some work, but it pays off at runtime and yields both faster and more stable simulation.

 .. _Pipeline: